 It is not uncommon that evil things happen to good Christians “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy” (1 Peter 2: 12,13).

 Why would a loving God allow His children to go through trials and hardships?
 Surely, if He loved them, He would take all these hardships away.
-God loves His children to death but He “works all things together for good” (Romans 8:28).
-For the believer, all trials and tribulations have a divine purpose.
+God loves His children to death but since they live in the land of the enemy, they will face trouble.
+But in mercy, God “works all things together for good” (Romans 8:28).

 If the believer’s eyes were opened and he could see the beginning from the end, he would always choose the path the Lord has chosen for him.
 So, when evil things happen, he can just trust that what is meant for his harm, God will use it for his advantage “No weapon that is formed against thee shall prosper” (Isaiah 54:17).